-The headteacher (Mrs Hazel Leslie) and governors have ultimate responsibility to ensure that appropriate online safety policy and practice is embedded and monitored.
-The named online safety lead is Miss Lauren Irons.
+The headteacher and governors have ultimate responsibility to ensure that appropriate online safety policy and practice is embedded and monitored.
+The named online safety lead in this school is Andrew Carless.

-All breaches of this policy must be reported to both Mrs Leslie and Miss Irons.
-All breaches of this policy that may have put a child at risk must also be reported to the DSP, Mrs Hazel Leslie, Mrs Rebecca Fitts or Miss Michala Baker.
+All breaches of this policy must be reported to the head teacher, a member of the SLT or the Chair of Governors.

+All breaches of this policy that may have put a child at risk must also be reported to a DSP Hazel Leslie, Bec Fitts, Andrew Carless, Michala Baker.